MaluFLopes/THA-Bike_Company/README.md

 ## Tools

-Power BI was used to build data visualizations through reports and dashboards, and Google Presentations was used to produce a slide show presenting some insights.
+Power BI was used to build data visualizations through reports and dashboards.

 To complement the analysis and show my knowledge of other tools, Google Colab was used to produce a report with the data using Python.